W3NDO/AuctionBiddingPlatform/README.md

 Ensure all the tests are passing on the repo you pull by running `rspec spec`

 I use Foreman in the project and you can start the server by running `foreman start -f Procfile.dev`

+## Notes
+Websockets may take some time to connect, as such the first try the updates to the bids on other sessions may not update.
+However, once the server connects, updates are realtime.

+The countdown timer was not implemented due to time.

+### Further improvements
+**Pagination** to prevent loading all items at a go.
+This reduces the number of concurrent websocket connections.
+If we have only 10 auction items this is not as big a problem as compared to if we had 1000s.